By Guest Author |

 People are protesting fracking in all three states.
 The Marcellus Shale needs to stay where it is, according to these local advocates.
 While their neighbors may be welcoming the natural gas drillers openly, these protesters are using images of scarred land, water tests, and nightmarish images of past fracking in the southern United States to make their case.
 The roads are torn apart, the natural beauty of the land is being destroyed, and the potable water is disappearing.
 People are getting angry.

 The Future of Fracking

 Fracking may never be widely accepted by most of the people in the area.
 Since the debate has two very passionate sides, the happy medium necessary to find peace on both sides continues to look like a distant dream.
 The gas companies will either drill or they won’t; those living in areas that have already seen the consequences of fracking urge citizens of the Northeast to say no. Those who see the monetary potential that fracking offers say yes.
 The number of people in favor of fracking in the Northeast is dwindling as more reports of damage to land and infrastructure pour in.

-Environmental issues are never black and white.
+Environmental issues are rarely black and white.
 There are always grey areas, and this issue seems to dwell exclusively in that uncomfortable half light.
 When gas companies offer homeowners vast amounts of much-needed money to lease land space for drilling, it’s hard to say no. After driving through areas destroyed by the fracking, it’s hard to say yes.
 Since the majority of people like to have potable water and enjoy the use of passable roads, there will probably never be wide acceptance for this practice.